Cancer Research Grants

 Who Can Apply

 Organizations must have a primary focus on cancer research or a dedicated cancer research division.
-Supported activities include equipment purchases, information technology, data and measurement systems and capacity building.
-Travel, meals, and conferences are not eligible for funding.
+Supported activities include equipment purchases, information technology, data and measurement systems, and capacity building.
+Please speak to a member of the Foundation team before requesting or budgeting for conference travel.

 Our grants are directed toward organizations located in and directly serving residents of Oregon and Washington.
 Organizations must be a registered 501(c)(3) non-profit or a public institution providing services and research that aligns with the Foundation’s mission.
 We welcome and encourage collaboration with other entities inside and outside of our region and recognize that clinical trials often require a large geographic footprint.
 We support collaborative, multi-institutional efforts when the work is being led by researchers based in Oregon or Washington.